Personalized Learning Device Guidelines

-- 2nd and subsequent incidents - Parents will be invoiced for the actual repair cost of the device damage, or $250 replacement cost (whichever is less); students will be provided a loaner until invoice is paid in full.
+- 2nd and subsequent incidents - Parents will be invoiced for the actual repair cost of the device damage, up to $350 replacement cost (whichever is less); students will be provided a loaner until invoice is paid in full.

-Incidents will be documented and may result in a discipline form to be mailed to make parents aware.
+Incidents will be documented and may result in a letter to be mailed to make parents aware.

-Students who lose an issued Chromebook charger may purchase a replacement from the Media Center.
+Students who lose an issued Chromebook charger may purchase a replacement.
 We highly recommend purchasing replacement chargers via the school to ensure compatibility.
-These items are provided at special educational pricing from our vendor.
+These items are provided at discounted educational pricing from our vendors.